On Trimming Tensor-structured Measurements and Efficient Low-rank Tensor Recovery

 \section{Conclusions and Future Directions}

-In this paper, we aim to improve the performance of the standard tensor low-rank recovery methods, such as TensorIHT, especially in the hard cases when the rank is higher or the linear measurements are structured.
+In this paper, we develop methods for low-rank tensor recovery from the structured linear measurements.
 We achieve this by proposing two efficient iterative hard thresholding-based methods -- TrimTIHT and KaczTIHT -- for low-rank tensor recovery, including HOSVD and CP ranks.
-We show that a class of practical structured and memory-efficient measurement operators, based on the face-splitting tensor product, fails to satisfy TensorRIP, a key property required to guarantee convergence for vanilla TensorIHT.
+We show that a class of practical, structured, and memory-efficient measurement operators, based on the face-splitting tensor product, fails to satisfy TensorRIP, a key property required to guarantee convergence for vanilla TIHT.
 Then, we analyze how local adaptive trimming of the measurements (the core idea of the proposed TrimTIHT method) can help in restoring TensorRIP-like guarantees for such database-friendly measurement operators.
-We also provide theoretical convergence guarantees for the proposed recovery methods and a suite of numerical experiments that showcase their efficacy, which is especially prominent in situations where we lack good TensorRIP properties.
+We also provide theoretical convergence guarantees for the proposed recovery methods and a suite of numerical experiments that showcase their efficacy over TIHT, which is especially prominent in situations where we lack good TensorRIP properties.

 There are multiple further questions stemming from this work.
-This includes providing theoretical evidence for the superior performance of the KaczTIHT method (this question seems to be unknown and interesting even for the sparse recovery counterpart of the method, see \cite{jeong2023linear}).
-Adaptive trimming in Kaczmarz methods is known to also improve robustness, in particular, to avoid possibly corrupted measurements \cite{haddock2022quantile,cheng2022block}, it would be natural to consider the effect of trimmed methods for the robust low-rank recovery problem.
+This includes providing theoretical evidence for the superior performance of the KaczTIHT method (this question seems to be unknown and interesting even for the sparse recovery counterpart of the method, see \cite{jeong2025linear}).
+Adaptive trimming in Kaczmarz methods is also known to improve robustness, particularly when handling corrupted measurements \cite{haddock2022quantile,cheng2022block}.
+It would be natural to consider the effect of trimmed methods on the robust low-rank recovery problem.
+Further, the theoretical guarantees provided for adaptive trimming hinge on the measurement matrix having independent rows.
+However, some measurement matrices with computationally desirable properties, such as mode-wise measurements, lack such independence guarantees.
+An interesting line of investigation would be to build on the proposed algorithms to facilitate efficient low-rank memory from such measurement operators.
 Additional next directions include utilizing adaptive trimming within other low-rank tensor processing methods, many of which also have TensorRIP requirements, making them ineffective for recovery from database-friendly measurements.